-2013 was another transforming year for Anne Black, when she added her Copenhagen based concept store black.
-There she curated a selection of international high-end brands, within fashion, furniture and design accessories together with her own lines of handmade porcelain.
+2013 was another transforming year for Anne Black when she started her Copenhagen based concept store black.
+There she curated a selection of international high-end brands creating a space where fashion, furniture and design accessories join together with her own lines of handmade porcelain.

 In recent years Anne Black has expanded her work with unique pieces, made in her workshop in Copenhagen and often in collaboration with various designers such as Akira Minagawa (JP), Henrik Vibskov (DK), Adish (IL).